 We adore our Irish setter, Coral.
-From the time we brought her home as a seven-week-old puppy, we’ve showered her with hundreds if not thousands of kisses on her head, paws, legs, body and ears.
+From the time we brought her home as a seven-week-old puppy, we’ve showered her with affection, giving her hundreds if not thousands of kisses on her head, paws, legs, body and ears.
 The only area we may have missed is her tail!
 In return, we’ve received as many, if not more, of what we call Coral Kisses – being licked on our hands, legs, feet and faces when we return home, when we wake up in the morning, and a host of other times.

 Kissing and hugging are very important displays of affection among people, but clearly they are not in a dog’s behavioral repertoire.
 On the other hand, licking one another is important to dogs, but not something humans normally do!
 Because we love Coral so much, most of the time we don’t mind her licking.
 But depending on where, when, and for how long she chooses to deliver her licks to us, it can become annoying.
 In turn, we wonder if our kisses and hugs annoy her as well.

 Practically speaking, the best way to know how an animal feels is to observe her behavior.
 How will she behave if she enjoys our displays of affection?
 She should remain relaxed and not tense up.
 The ears should stay forward and the tail high.
 If Coral likes our kisses, for example, she shouldn’t move away and try to avoid being kissed.
 If we stop kissing her and she wants us to continue, we would expect her to move toward us and show a behavior that has worked in other contexts to get what she wants, such as pawing at us or leaning against us.